common-voice/CorporaCreator/README.rst

         Args:
           sentence (str): Sentence to be cleaned up.
         Returns:
-          (is_valid,str): A boolean indicating validity and cleaned up sentence.
+          (boolean,str): A boolean indicating validity and cleaned up sentence.
         """
         ...
         # Clean sentence in a language independent manner